will-bartlett/password-game/README.md

 (These commands use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli).)

 1. **Create a service principal for Terraform deployment:**

+Note the service principal's appId, name, password, and tenant for use in the following steps.
 ```bash
 # Create Service Principal
 az ad sp create-for-rbac --name http://YOUR_SERVICE_PRINCIPAL_NAME
 ```
-Note service principal appId, name, password, and tenant for use in the other steps.

 2. **Create a storage account where Terraform state will be saved:**

+Note the storage account name for use in step 4.

 ```bash
 # Create Resource Group
 az group create -n YOUR_RESOURCE_GROUP_NAME -l westus2